Dental Crowns in Granger, IN

 Crowning or Capping a Tooth

-After the tooth is prepared, impressions of your teeth are taken with reliable, putty-like impression materials, and sent to the dental laboratory where they are digitally scanned into their system for fabrication.
-There, the impressions will be used to make models of your teeth for the creation of a crown.
-The models will serve as guides to the highly skilled lab technicians, who will ensure that your new crown is designed to enhance your smile and function well within your bite.
+After the tooth is prepared, a 3D digital scan of your teeth is sent to our custom dental laboratory where your crown is custom fabricated by highly skilled lab technician.
+They will ensure that your new crown is designed to enhance your smile and function well within your bite.

 Before you leave the office, a temporary crown will be attached to your tooth to protect it until the permanent crown is ready.
 At the second visit, your permanent crown will be attached to your tooth with either a resin that hardens when exposed to a special light source, or a type of permanent cement.